CALL FOR FREE ESTIMATE (504) 475-2004

 Start by envisioning the appearance you want and the impression your space should make.
 Your material choices should align with this imagined style.
 Browse design magazines, explore Houzz, or visit local showrooms for inspiration.

 Ensure your materials complement your home’s architecture.
 A contemporary home with a streamlined design works well with modern materials like glass or polished concrete.
-In contrast, a colonial-style home pairs best with classic brick or natural wood siding.
+In contrast, many homes in the Garden District and Uptown feature historic architectural details that pair best with classic materials like cypress wood, natural slate, or traditional brick.
+If your home falls within a local historic district, the Historic District Landmarks Commission (HDLC) may have specific material requirements for exterior renovations.

 Establish a solid budget that covers materials, labor, and a contingency fund for unexpected expenses (typically 10-20% of the total project cost).
 Research prices to understand typical price ranges.
 Materials generally account for 30-40% of a renovation budget, with labor making up the larger share at 50-65%.
 For example, laminate countertops cost significantly less than granite but don’t offer the same durability or resale value.

 For flooring, choose hardwood, luxury vinyl, or ceramic tiles, all proven to withstand years of use.
 For countertops, granite and quartz resist scratches and stains better than most alternatives.
 Avoid softwoods or low-quality composites in high-traffic areas.
-Durable options are typically beautiful as well as functional, making them excellent long-term investments.
+In Louisiana, termite resistance is a critical factor.
+Pressure-treated lumber, naturally resistant species like cypress, and borate-treated wood help protect your investment from the Formosan subterranean termites that are widespread across the Greater New Orleans area.

 When remodeling, you need to strike a balance between aesthetics and practicality.
 Every material choice should account for durability, maintenance needs, and how the material will age over time.